AlexTsikhun/social-media-api/README.md

 Follow/Unfollow:

 - Users can follow and unfollow other users.
+(Delete in followers/following pages - like unfollow)

 - Users can view the list of users they are following and the list of users following them.